jlleongarcia/jlleongarcia/content/blog/biz-weddings.md

 ---
 title: "Weddings are expensive.
-Bee smart with the software."
+Be smart with the right software."
 date: 2025-01-18
 draft: false
 tags: ["OSS"]